DataJCampos/dsc-phase-1-project-v2-3/README.md

 * HBO Max
 * Disney Plus

 These factors above would be allow Microsoft to have a great start to their venture into the movie production world.
 As the world continues to change, I would highly suggest partnering with modern applications to increase profit and the number of individuals watching the movies.
-In the future, we can continue to collect data on movie applications and continue to experiment with other variables that may affect the production of a successful movie.
+In the future, we can continue to collect data on movie applications, modern solutions that companies are utilizing for the pandemic, and continue to experiment with other variables that may affect the production of a successful movie.
+Finally Microsoft should consider working with familiar social media influencers and actors to increase popularity of their film.

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                           <- The top-level README for reviewers of this project